Xtalism/aero-pid-controller/README.md

 ![schematic](img/schematic.png)

-Use any other Arduino board as long as SDA and SCL pins are available.
+We can use any Arduino board, as long as SDA and SCL pins are available.